gregstewart/blog/source/_posts/2015-01-24-publishing-blog-posts-the-git-and-ci-way.markdown

         exec "git checkout -b #{branch_name}; git add .; git commit -m 'created new post entry: #{branch_name}'; git push -u origin #{branch_name}" end

 The next thing I wanted to improve upon was the publishing step.
-Given I am now using Pull Requests and can use Github to sign off on these, then why not use CI to build and publish the Blog on merge to `master`?
+Commit/Push/Generate and Deploy were the steps I used in the past, a bit long winded and quite frankly very repetitive.
+Also if I was not at home, then I had to wait to publish an update.
+Given how I am now using Pull Requests and can use Github to sign off on and merge these, then why not use CI to build and publish the Blog on merge to `master`?
 So I created a new project over at [CodeShip](https://codeship.com/), left the test settings empty, but under deployment added:

     bundle exec rake generate
     bundle exec rake deploy

 Now whenever I merge a pull request, CI takes over and publishes my post to my server!
-This post is the first to feature this workflow!
+One thing to note is that if like me you use rsync, you will need to add [CodeShips public key](https://codeship.com/documentation/continuous-integration/where-can-i-find-the-ssh-public-key-for-my-project/) to your `authorized_keys` in order for [Octopress' rsync](http://octopress.org/docs/deploying/rsync/) publishing to work.
+This post is the first to feature this new workflow!